 What do I do if someone or a group tries to disrupt my, my organization’s or invited guest’s speech?

-The process to report a disruption of protected speech is to submit a report on TIPS.
-In cases of emergency, please call College Police at 2911.
+To report a disruption of protected speech, please submit an Incident Report.
+In cases of emergency, please call the Germanna Community College Police at (540) 727-2911 or dial 911.

 I have additional questions.